 Immediately before the completion of this offering, we will amend and restate our certificate of incorporation and our bylaws.
 Our amended and restated certificate of incorporation will provide that we may issue up to 150,000,000 shares of common stock and 10,000,000 shares of preferred stock, both having par value \$0.01 per share.
 As of January 11, 2008, 100 shares of our common stock were issued and outstanding and no shares of preferred stock were issued and outstanding.
-Upon completion of this offering, 15,754,600 shares of our common stock will be issued and outstanding (or 17,629,600 shares if the underwriters exercise therein over-allotment option in full) and no shares of preferred stock will be issued and outstanding.
+Upon completion of this offering, 17,504,600 shares of our common stock will be issued and outstanding and no shares of preferred stock will be issued and outstanding.
+If the underwriters exercise their option to purchase an additional 1,875,000 shares solely to cover over- allotments, 19,379,600 shares of our common stock would be outstanding immediately after this offering.
+If American Capital purchases an additional 2,500,000 shares of our common stock in the concurrent private placement, 20,004,600 shares of our common stock would be outstanding immediately after this offering (or 21,879,600 shares if the underwriters exercise their over-allotment in full).